 A Nonchronological and Bloody History:

-The order of telling the events is in a confusing zigzag pattern jumping forward, over, and back through generations.
-The first of two great chunks of the text wherein the speaker conveys the history of the Geatish-Swedish wars occurs shortly after the temporal jump of five decades, after which the narrative transitions abruptly from Beowulf plotting to take troops in pursuit of the dragon to discussion of one of the wars: “[. . .] nor did [Beowulf] worry much about the dragon’s warfare, / his strength or valor, because he had [. . .] crushed Grendel and his kin, / that loathsome race.
+The events in the wars depicted in Beowulf are presented in a confusing zigzag pattern, jumping forward, over, and back through generations.
+The first of two great chunks of the text wherein the speaker conveys the history of the Geatish-Swedish wars occurs shortly after the temporal jump of five decades, at which point the narrative transitions abruptly from Beowulf plotting to take troops in pursuit of the dragon to discussion of one of the wars: “[. . .] nor did [Beowulf] worry much about the dragon’s warfare, / his strength or valor, because he had [. . .] crushed Grendel and his kin, / that loathsome race.
 It was not the least / of hand-to-hand combats when Hygelac was slain [. . .] in the chaos of battle” (lines 2348-49, 2353-56).

-At the next long historical section, the battles of Hrethel’s and Ongentheow’s sons are detailed, thus operating concurrently with the generation of Hygelac and up a generation from the depiction of Eanmund and Eadgils, the primary concerns of the preceding section.
+At the next long historical section, the battles of Hrethel’s and Ongentheow’s sons are detailed, thus operating concurrently with the generation of Hygelac and back a generation from the depiction of Eanmund and Eadgils, the primary concerns of the preceding section.
 A fear for the future is presented by association to the reactionary deadliness of Ongentheow in the past: “Now this folk may expect / a time of trouble, when [. . .] the fall of our king / becomes widespread news. [. . .]
 Immediately the ancient father of Ohthere, / old and terrifying, returned the attack” (2910-13, 2928-29).
-Haethcyn strikes at the Swedes and is summarily cut down by Ongentheow, which indicates to the speaker of these lines that all Swedish nations are unlikely to forget the feuds which have gone unanswered.
+Haethcyn strikes at the Swedes and is summarily cut down by Ongentheow, which indicates to the speaker of these lines that the Swedish factions are unlikely to forget the acts of violence which have gone unanswered.

 The Uniqueness of Beowulf: